PyxelM/alucinara/content/private/crystalline tales/ct2.md

 Little did she know, the Móra riSéwi were a very spiritual tribe, and had knowledge of how to interface with deities, and there was one of many [watchstones](phenomena/watchstones.md) staring directly at the queen.

 ### The Petrified Child destroys Ajun
-The petrified child, knowing immediately of the evil that had took place before one of its 'eyes,' made a bee line from its dwelling place to the city of Nairu.
+The petrified child, knowing immediately of the evil that had took place before one of its 'eyes,' made a bee line from its dwelling place to the city of Naíru.
 Ajun didn't stand a chance against the child's perfect judgement; she and her guards to tried to fend the child off were swiftly turned into baby sludge.

 A baby meadow was formed from the evil and corruption, political and literal, of the royalty.
 The city finally fell, cast into chaos.
 Whosoever wasn't killed by Carsai's plague, was lost to the baby sludge, and those who were further away were either trampled or died in some other fashion in the chaos of people attempting to escape.